 After the trial period concluded, the quality and consistency of the content written by the contributors was reviewed; and two FlyerTalk members were chosen as the official contributors to this weblog, which was featured on the front landing “page” for FlyerTalk and linked to elsewhere.

-That weblog became known as The Gate; and it helped to pave the way towards the creation of BoardingArea, of which The Gate was one of the original weblogs of BoardingArea when it was launched to the public in a ßeta version in December of 2007…
+That weblog became known as The Gate; and it helped to pave the way towards the creation of BoardingArea, of which The Gate was one of the original weblogs of BoardingArea when it was launched to the public in a ßeta version on Thursday, December 27, 2007…

 Despite being advised by many people to stick to the forums of the Internet bulletin board known as FlyerTalk, Randy Petersen went full steam ahead anyway with the founding and growth of BoardingArea — and his instincts were correct, as BoardingArea is currently number one in his portfolio of businesses; and BoardingArea has since been expanded with Prior2Boarding and TravelUpdate.